 It was love at first bite.

 There was something about sharing a smoking skillet with sizzling vegetables and meat that felt like an experience to me.
 Plus, all the delicious tex-mex flavors.

-I can’t decide what I love more – how simple they are to make or how delicious they are.
+I can't decide what I love more - how simple these veggie fajitas are to make or how delicious they are.

-Although I may not be sure about that, I do know one thing – you are going to love these Vegetarian Fajitas!
+I do know one thing - you are going to love this vegetarian fajita recipe!

 They are as easy to make as chopping some veggies, marinating them, and throwing them in a skillet.
 This recipe is perfect for Meatless Monday, or any time you are looking for a veg-packed meal.